 The quality of practical arrangements, management and support modalities in learning, teaching and training activities.

-In case transnational teaching, training or learning activities are proposed, these contribute directly to the objectives of the project and are strongly embedded in the project logic as a whole.
-The proposal proves that the teaching, training or learning activities in a specific field are embedded in a coherent package of activities.
-The teaching, training or learning activities proposed are of the appropriate volume, bring an added value and will have a direct impact on the achievement of the project results.
+The expert should consider that in case transnational teaching, training or learning activities are proposed, these contribute directly to the objectives of the project and are strongly embedded in the project logic as a whole.
+The expert should examine that the proposal proves that the teaching, training or learning activities in a specific field are embedded in a coherent package of activities and that these activities are of the appropriate volume, bring an added value and will have a direct impact on the achievement of the project results.

-The teaching, training or learning activities are well conceived, i.e. the proposal demonstrates good quality management, support and practical arrangements, selection and preparation of participants, training, teaching or learning agreements, monitoring of teaching, training or learning activities, ensuring the safety of participants.
+The expert should assess to what extent the teaching, training or learning activities are well conceived, i.e. the proposal demonstrates good quality management, support and practical arrangements, selection and preparation of participants, training, teaching or learning agreements, monitoring of teaching, training or learning activities, ensuring the safety of participants.